 It is a Balboa Island new little wonder, also known as spread, "pâté " or "rillette".
 Our Baloettes® are ready to enjoy with plain crackers, sourdough bread, French baguette or toast.
 They are a great addition to charcuterie & cheese boards.
-They are also delicious on a sandwich or served as a meal, served on a toast with a salad, or mixed on your homemade pasta, rice or potato salad.
+They are also delicious on a sandwich or served as a meal, on the side of a salad, or mixed on your homemade pasta, rice or potato salad.
 There are so many ways to enjoy them!

 It’s an Islander thing!
 One of France’s best kept secrets, Groix Island is a gem sitting in the Brittany waters, a few miles of the shores of Lorient.
 The island has a magnificent gastronomic heritage and boasts traditional recipes that are part and parcel of the life here.
 Inspired by this culinary tradition, our Balboettes ® recipes are full of character and cooked using traditional methods.
 They will take you on a journey along the route of the French East India Company.

 It's a healthy treat from the Atlantic Ocean!
 Our Balboettes ® ingredients are coming from organic farming and raw materials from Atlantic coastal fishing boats that support the conservation of resources, or with fish from farms with AB certification.
 Crab, lobster, Salmon, Breton trout and others are cooked with passion using simple methods based on homemade fish stock to bring out all the natural, authentic ﬂavors.
 No colorants, no preservatives, only the good old Appert’s trick to make those Balboettes shelf stable.